iic-jku/osic-multitool/README.md

 ## Todo and Known Bugs

-* SPICE model file reducer: Add better control of output during run, maybe add a `--verbose` switch.
+* SPICE model file reducer: Add better control of output during a run, maybe add a `--verbose` switch.
-* Inductor/trafo flow: (Semi)automatic generation of inductor and trafo layout, extraction of a SPICE model, adaption and support in LVS and PEX
+* Inductor/trafo flow: (Semi)automatic generation of an inductor and trafo layout, extraction of a SPICE model, adaption and support in LVS and PEX
-* A (simple) GUI to setup and run verification campaigns (like DRC, LVS, PEX on a number of cells, with summarized run status)?
+* A (simple) GUI to set up and run verification campaigns (like DRC, LVS, PEX on a number of cells, with summarized run status)?
 Not sure about that, as open-source tooling is generally script-heavy and GUI-light.